peterjc/backports.lzma/README.md

 The 'lmza' module provided with Python 3.3 should work on all the main operating systems, so in theory so too should this backport:

-* Mac OS X: Tested under Python 3.0, 3.1, 3.2 and 3.3
+* Mac OS X: Tested under Python 2.6, 2.7, 3.0, 3.1, 3.2 and 3.3
-* Linux: Tested under Python 3.0, 3.1, 3.2 and 3.3
+* Linux: Tested under Python 2.6, 2.7, 3.0, 3.1, 3.2 and 3.3
 * Windows: Untested (so far)

 Other than some minor changes in the exceptions for some errors, based on the unit tests everything seems to be working fine.

-Support under Python 2.6 and 2.7 is in progress (it compiles but there are still some test failures).
+Support under Python 2.6 and 2.7 appears to be working in that all the appropriate unit tests now pass.
 Supporting older verions of Python 2 is probably going to be too much work.

 Installation